kubesphere/website/content/en/docs/workspace-administration/project-quotas.md

    {{</ notice >}}

-3. To set quotas for other resources, click **Add** under **Project Resource Quotas**, and then select an object from the drop-down list or enter a recource name and set the quantity limit.
+3. To set quotas for other resources, click **Add** under **Project Resource Quotas**, and then select a resource or enter a recource name and set a quota.

 4. Click **OK** to finish setting quotas.